 I decided I wasn't just going to survive each day, I was gonna thrive doing things that I loved.

-Think Outside Survivorship Program has given me an enjoyable life and brought me to my current health.
+Think Outside (the boob), the breast cancer recovery program I created, has brought me to my current health.

 But let me be clear.
-I'm a breast cancer survivor.
-I have down days where I just can't function.
-The chronic fatigue, anxiety, chemo brain, achy bones and lymphedema all get to me.
+I still have down days where I just can't function.
+Chronic fatigue, anxiety, chemo brain, achy bones and lymphedema all get to me.

-That's when Think Outside Program comes in handy.
-Even on the down days when getting outside isn't possible, it still works.
+That's when Think Outside (the boob) still comes in handy.
+Even on the down days when getting outside isn't possible, the program still works.

-Think what YOU could do for your survivorship, if you gave yourself a dose of nature and adventure!
+Think what YOU could do for your recovery, if you gave yourself a dose of nature and adventure!

-As a geographer, I get excited about about maps and apps and all things earthy.
-I live for the marine layer of salty air in the mornings and the glow of the sunset in the evenings.
+Yep, I'm a nature geek.
+I get excited about about maps and apps and all things earthy.
+I live for the marine layer in the mornings and the golden glow of the sunset in the evenings.

 San Francisco Bay Area, California, United States